 This option is particularly beneficial for pub owners of pubs who wish to close their company, as it significantly reduces creditor losses and enables company directors to comply with their legal responsibilities.

 The advantages of a CVL extend to both creditors and directors.
-For creditors, this process minimises their losses by liquidating the company’s assets and distributing the proceeds.
+This process minimises losses for creditors by liquidating the company’s assets and distributing the proceeds.

 Simultaneously, it allows company directors to fulfill their legal obligations, ensuring that all creditors are paid in full.